FiroozehDastur/DistributedWorkflows.jl/README.md

 # add a transition
 t = transition("hello_jl")

-# connect all the places and transitions based on their type to the Petri net
+# connect all the places and transitions based on their connection type to the Petri net
 connect(pn,[(p1, :in),(p2, :in),(p3, :out), (p4, :out)], t)

+# Alternatively, each place and transition can be connected individually, as shown below:
+#
-connect(pn, p1, :in)
+# connect(pn, p1, :in)
-connect(pn, p2, :in)
+# connect(pn, p2, :in)
-connect(pn, p3, :out)
+# connect(pn, p3, :out)
-connect(pn, p4, :out)
+# connect(pn, p4, :out)

 # generate the workflow in the folder "tmp" under the home directory.
 wf = workflow_generator(pn)